 Do you know why Jesus rebuked and silenced the demons who openly identified Him as the Holy one of God (Luke 4:34-35)?

 Those spirits were described as unclean, evil and demonic.
 They were not considered to be reliable teachers.
-They may have been able to say something truthful, but would they be reliable witnesses in all things?
+They may have been able to say something truthful, but would they be reliable witnesses in all matters pertaining to God?
 Were they in pursuit of the will of God?

 So faith comes from hearing, and hearing by the word of Christ.